sarahchima/personal-website/src/pages/blog/event-handlers.md

 A named function can also be passed as the callback function.

 ###The Event Object
 When an event occurs, the browser creates an event object and passes it as an argument to the event handler.
 This event object contains details of the event.
 For instance, you might want to know which button was clicked or which key was pressed or the mouse coordinates when the event occurred.
 You can get all of these from the event object.
-A simple way to see this object is by logging it into the console.

 Using our example above, we can do this: